International Affairs

 Majors in international affairs are required to take six core courses as well as an elective in each of five subject areas.
 Each student works with an advisor to construct a program appropriate to his/her intellectual interests and career goals.

 IA 100 Introduction to International Relations should be taken early in the student’s academic career.
-This course provides an overview of the central concepts used in understanding international relations and is a prerequisite for most of the courses in the department.
-Students are advised to complete ECON 100 Principles of Economics, POLS 102 Introduction to Comparative Politics, and IA 212 United States Foreign Policy, ideally by the end of their second year.
+This course provides an overview of the central concepts used in understanding international relations and is a prerequisite for most other departmental courses.
+Students are advised to complete ECON 100 Principles of Economics, POLS 102 Introduction to Comparative Politics, and IA 212 United States Foreign Policy early in their coursework, ideally by the end of their second year.
 These courses introduce students to important concepts and empirical information that inform upper-level courses.
-Normally, research methods and the three other subject-area classes should be completed in the third year.
-IA 310 International Relations Theories usually should be taken in the semester preceding the one in which the student takes IA 430 International Affairs Seminar.
-Students are urged to complete all other departmental requirements prior to enrolling in the seminar.
+IA 310 International Relations Theories must be taken before IA 430 International Affairs Seminar, otherwise known as the thesis course.
+Most students take these courses in the fall and spring of their final year.

-In addition to the course requirements, majors are encouraged to develop an academic program that enables them to study at least one language other than English beyond the 201 level, participate in an off-campus program, and take courses in other disciplines appropriate to individual intellectual interests and career goals.
-Majors are also encouraged to couple their coursework with practical learning that includes, for example, internships in Portland and elsewhere with government and nongovernmental organizations.
-These opportunities may be pursued during the academic year and/or the summer months.
+In addition to the course requirements, majors are encouraged to develop an academic program that enables them to study at least one language other than English beyond the 201 level, participate in an off-campus program, and take courses in other disciplines appropriate to individual interests and career goals.
+Majors are also encouraged to couple their coursework with practical learning that includes, for example, internships with government and nongovernmental organizations.
+These opportunities may be pursued during the academic year and/or in the summer months.

 The major’s diverse course offerings and opportunities create many career paths.
 Some majors decide to pursue further academic study and enter graduate and professional programs.
 Others find employment in public service, journalism, education, business, humanitarian work, international organizations, and local and national government.

-The international affairs curriculum is organized into core courses and subject areas.
+The international affairs curriculum is organized into core courses and departmental subject areas.
 (See lists below.)
-See appropriate department listings for course descriptions.

 Major Requirements